Lulloooo/BizData-Nexus/QuantitativeResearcher_JPMorgan_jobsimulator/README.md

 # 🏦 JPM Quantitative researcher - job simulator

-This repo contains the analyses I did during a job simulator as a Quantitative researcher At JP Morgan.👨‍💻 The simulation focuses on quantitative research methods.🔢
+This repo contains the analyses I did during a job simulation as a Quantitative researcher At JP Morgan.👨‍💻 The simulation focuses on quantitative research methods.🔢
 Through the various tasks, I employed different Machine-learning techniques to predict different financial and risk-related indicators.
 In the last task, dynamic programming has been used too.
 Plus, I tackled all the tasks in the python and jupiter environment.